 This section will focus on identifying a custom packing routine.
 Believe it or not this whole shellcode executable is a packer itself.
 The next several functions will reveal its algorithm, and you will be able to create a simple unpacking script.

-2. Create a .bat file in %APPDATA% where the contents are pushed onto the stack.
-This file contains the following:
+where the contents are pushed onto the stack.
+This file contains the following:start /d "C:\Users\victim\AppData\<exe filename>"

 C:\\Users\\victim\\AppData\\Roaming\\Microsoft\\Windows\\Start Menu\\Programs\\Startup\\<filename>.vbs